-The ASX Corporate Governance Council recommends that the roles of the Chairman and Chief Executive Officer be split and not exercised by the same individual.

-Mr F. Allan McDonald, the Chairman of the Board, is an independent, non-executive Director.
+The ASX Corporate Governance Council recommends that the Chairperson of the Board be independent and that the roles of Chairperson and Chief Executive Officer be split and not exercised by the same individual.
+F. Allan McDonald, the Chairman of the Board, is an independent, non-executive Director.